dehesa/package-conbini/README.md

     There are several reason for these publishers to exist instead of using other `Combine`-provided closure such as `Just`, `Future`, or `Deferred`:

     -   `Future` publishers execute their provided closure right away (upon initialization) and then cache the returned value.
 That value is then forwarded for any future subscription.
         `Deferred...` closures await for subscriptions and a _greater-than-zero_ demand before executing.
-This also means, the closure will re-execute for any new subscription.
+This also means, the closure will re-execute for any new subscriber.
     -   `Deferred` is the most similar in functionality, but it only accepts a publisher.

 -   `Then` provides the functionality of the `then` operator.